 Once authentication has succeeded, an authorization process checks the roles associated with the identified user.
 If role-associated privileges correspond to the level of resource-access requested by the user, access is duly granted; otherwise, it is denied.

-The Couchbase SDK provides enhanced support for authentication.
-Exact procedures differ slightly, according to the language used.
+The most recent versions of the SDK are RBAC-enabled, and provide enhanced support for authentication.
 Code examples for Node.js can be found in Getting Started with the SDK, and also as part of the Sample Code provided to demonstrate user management.

 Further Information on RBAC